MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 5. In the **Connected application** field, select the application to where you want to deploy.

-6. On **Table name**, verify if Fiscal document header is selected.
+6. On **Table name** field, verify if Fiscal document header is selected.

 7. Select **Response types** and select **New**.